3.9. pathlib#

 # Create a new directory

-folder = Path('new')
+folder = Path("new")

 folder.mkdir(exist_ok=True)